Hotel Ancillary Revenue in 2026: 12 Upsells

 Bundle when bundles make sense.
 A "Welcome Package" (drink + late checkout + breakfast for two) at 75 EUR converts better than the same items individually summing to 95 EUR.

 Show savings when applicable.
-"Save 8 EUR vs day-of price" on pre-purchased parking lifts conversion 10-20%.
+"Save 8 EUR vs day-of price" on pre-purchased parking is clearer than a generic discount, but only use it when the comparison is real and auditable.

 Time-bound urgency works but only when real.
 "Until end of stay" or "valid until 11:00 today" is honest; "limited time offer" with no expiry erodes trust.